relory/Naulasis/README.md

-simple, modern and lightweight, LWJGL GUI library for based on ImGui for glfw/opengl!
+simple, modern and lightweight, LWJGL GUI library based on ImGui for glfw/opengl!